Maximal displacement of a supercritical branching random walk in a time-inhomogeneous random environment: Introduction

 This inequality is strict as soon as $\sigma_A^2>0$.
-Therefore, for a typical non-degenerate random environment, the speed of the homogenous branching random walk in random environment is bigger than the expected speed of a branching random walk with law $\calL_1$.
-On the other hand the logarithmic correction $\phi$ is also bigger. \end{remark}
+Therefore, for a typical non-degenerate random environment, the speed of the branching random walk in random environment is larger than the expected speed of a branching random walk with law~$\calL_1$.
+This behavior is similar to the one observed in the branching random walk with increasing variance in \cite{FaZ12a}, the optimal path can take advantage of the inhomogeneities of the environment to reach further points. \end{remark}

-A direct consequence of this theorem is the asymptotic behaviour of $M_n$ under law $\P$. \begin{corollary} Under the assumptions of Theorem \ref{thm:logCorrection}, we have
+A direct consequence of this theorem is the asymptotic behavior of $M_n$ under law $\P$. \begin{corollary} Under the assumptions of Theorem \ref{thm:logCorrection}, we have

 \end{corollary}